oa-333/elog/README.md

 As the graph depicts, the deferred and queued log targets are not scalable, since both impose a lock,
 whereas the quantum log target employs a lock-free ring buffer.
-The results show that the quantum logger is fully scalable, as much as free resources allow.
+The results show that the quantum logger is fully scalable, as much as system resources allow.
+In addition, when using a shared logger (for instance, in a code section that is concurrently accessed by many threads), the quantum logger is still scalable, though slightly lagging behind the private logger performance.